-In my opinion every country in Central America has things worth your time for seeing and experiencing.
+In my opinion, every country in Central America has things worth your time seeing and experiencing.

-This is why I say not get too fixated on any one country, because you can easily cross borders to get to see some of the great landmarks in the world.
+This is why I say not get too fixated on any one country because you can easily cross borders to get to see some of the greatest landmarks in the world.

 Just like the ones I’m going to list below, let the fun begin: